valentina-di-vincenzo/QT-PigGame/README.md

 > * If the player rolls any other number, it is added to their turn total and the player's turn continues.
 > * If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 > The first player to score 100 or more points wins.

+## Usage
+On MacOS: download the project and open the .app file